sbadrieva/ExcelProjects/README.md

 <br>

 # Guided Projects
 The best way to learn is to practice with the help of others.
-The internet has a plethora of information to help us learn the skills needed to solve business problems.
 Check out my guided projects in which I learned many invaluable skills below!
 <br>
 * **[SQL, Tableau]** [Covid_Data_Exploration](https://github.com/sbadrieva/PortfolioProjects/tree/main/Covid_Data_Exploration): Exploration of covid deaths and vaccinations up to February, 2023 by global numbers, continent, and country.
 * **[Excel, Tableau]** [HR_Analysis_Dashboard](https://github.com/sbadrieva/PortfolioProjects/tree/main/HR_Analysis_Dashboard): Analysis of Attrition within a company and visualization using Tableau.